funakoshi2718/funakoshi-miner/README.md

 # Zcash-miner
 Funakoshi Equihash Cuda Miner

+Fastest solver for GTX 1080 (both on Windows and on Linux).

 ## Can be used for mining:

      All equihash crypto coins: Zcash (ZEC), ZClassic (ZCL), ...